Blog Posts on Tall And True

 Read more: Share Your Writing

-Even if the middle-aged me now often leaves the resolution hanging in my stories.
+I try to incorporate these elements in my writing today.
+Even if the middle-aged me sometimes leaves the resolution hanging in what I hope are my good short stories.

 © 2021 Robert Fairhead

 N.B.
-Here's another blog post on the first book I remember reading, My First Book (September 2017) - and no, it wasn't an Enid Blyton.
+I narrated this post for the Tall And True Short Reads storytelling podcast in April 2024 as A Good Story.
+And here's another Tall And True post on the first book I remember reading, My First Book (September 2017) — no, it wasn't an Enid Blyton!

 Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.